spo0ds/Journey-to-become-a-Blockchain-Engineer/Day58/Day58.md

 **Delegate call**

-It's going to be really similar to the call function which we've learned much earlier.It like one contract burrowing a function of another contract.We're going to take example of [soidity by example ](https://solidity-by-example.org/delegatecall/) website.
+It's going to be really similar to the call function which we've learned much earlier.It like one contract burrowing a function of another contract.We're going to take example of [solidity by example ](https://solidity-by-example.org/delegatecall/) website.

 ![code](Images/m118.png)